gesslar/BeDocs/doc/actions.md

 and generates a structured output that can be consumed by printers.
 Parsers are responsible for analyzing the source code and producing a structured output.

-Read the [Parser Guide](parsers) to learn how to create custom parsers for BeDoc.
+Read the [Parser Guide](actions/parsers) to learn how to create parsers for BeDoc.

 ## Print